bjohas/JOSM-MapCSS-styles/README.md

 # JOSM-MapCSS-styles

-You need to save Africa.css as Africa.css.zip (i.e. just add the extension .zip).

 In JOSM: Preferences > Map > Map Paint Styles > Active Styles > +

 Or use the right-most button in the Map Paint Styles panel.